-The elegant, The Carlu in the heart of Downtown Toronto saw over 400 proud supporters of the Daughters for Life Foundation (DFL) come together for the 5th Daughters for Life Gala Dinner on 17th November 2017.
+The elegant, The Carlu in the heart of Downtown Toronto saw nearly 400 proud supporters of the Daughters for Life Foundation (DFL) come together for the 5th Daughters for Life Gala Dinner on 17th November 2017.
 The Gala Dinner was held in honour of the many wonderful milestones and successes that the Daughters for Life Foundation has achieved in the past year.

 A Cocktail Reception